RommyGraphs/RommyGraphs.github.io/README.md

 ![Part 2 HTML](img2.png)

 * I initially developed the code in Microsoft Edge web browser.
 However, I had to debug and solve issues with the code when I tried to display this in Google Chrome and Mozilla FireFox.
-These web pages were tested in Microsoft Edge, Google Chrome, and Mozilla FireFox.
+These web pages were successfully tested and viewable in Microsoft Edge, Google Chrome, and Mozilla FireFox.

 ### Reference(s)